July 25th, 2022

 08 Combine colors with different lightness

-10 Avoid too little contrast to the background
+10 Avoid too little contrast with the background

-11 Avoid too much contrast to the background
+11 Avoid too much contrast with the background

 12 Choose a background that’s desaturated enough